Flight of Fear: History

+Flight of Fear was originally conceived in 1994 as a Star Trek: Deep Space Nine themed attraction centered around a travel company created by Quark called "Quark Adventures" with guests traveling through a wormhole that proved to be unstable.
+The show's underperformance lead to Paramount rejecting the pitch, as they wanted to focus all Star Trek attraction development towards the Next Generation-themed Star Trek: The Experience project in Las Vegas.
+The project then pivoted towards a The Outer Limits theme.

 Kings Dominion began teasing a new attraction in the summer of 1995 by cutting a "crop circle" in a nearby field which featured a UFO, the face of an alien and the letter "F" written in binary.
 In mid-August 1995, Kings Island officially announced more details revealing that their new-for-1996 attraction would be an indoor roller coaster named "The Outer Limits: Flight of Fear".
 Reaching a top speed of 54 mph in only four seconds, it was originally described as utilizing a "laser-controlled catapult system" that would propel riders through a series of inversions in the dark.
 The experience would be "heightened by Hollywood-type special effects", according to Carolyn Boof who was the park's manager of marketing communications.
 Boof also confirmed it would cost significantly more than the $7 million that was cited in earlier reports, and that its alien theme would be based on the 1960s science-fiction TV series, The Outer Limits.
 Later, reports confirmed a site being renovated in Coney Mall on the back side of The Racer.
 The new ride would sit on some of the land formerly occupied by the Wild Animal Habitat.
 The rest of the former spot was used for other new attractions, including Son of Beast, Xtreme Skyflyer and Thunder Alley.
 On January 13, 1996, Flight of Fear was previewed at the 16th annual Non Coaster-thon Coaster Conference in Chicago.